Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

-It is worth noting that the presence of this loss is crucial for this quasi-lossless propagation mechanism, because the generated field $\Omega_a$ gains its energy from it.
-Since the source of this field in the Maxwell equation is proportional to the coherence between the excited and the asymmetric ground state $\ket{a}$, it is plausible that the phase evolution of both the Rabi frequency $\Omega_a$ and the coherence $\rho_{0a}$ possess a very similar character (c.f.
-Figs~\ref{fig:coha} and~\ref{fig:Rabia}).
-As it is demonstrated in Fig.~\ref{fig:Rabia}, the same curve fits onto the numerical values of $\Omega_a$ as in case of the coherence $\rho_{0a}$ at the boundary as well as inside the medium, with almost the same fitting parameters.
-The only difference is a shift of $-3\pi/2$ in the constant parameters $\alpha_0$ and $\beta_0$.
-Similarly to the coherence $\rho_{a0}$, the induced Rabi-frequency $\Omega_a$ shows an oscillatory behavior, and there is a phase-jump of $\pi$ in the phase at every retarded time point where $\Omega_a=0$.
-The time evolution of its phase is close to constant for approximately $\tau>1.5\tau_{\sigma}$.
-This means that the excited and the asymmetric ground states $\ket{0}$ and $\ket{a}$ are coupled by a train of small resonant pulses having closely constant frequency, with a phase difference of $\pi$ between the adjoining pulses.
+The phase-jumps of $\pi$ in the phase function of $\Omega_a\fun{\xi\gg\xi_0}$ and also of $\rho_{0a}\fun{\xi\gg\xi_0}$ occur when the quantities change there signs from positive to negative or the other way around.
+This oscillatory behavior of the antisymmetric mode $\Omega_a$ and the coherence between the excited state and the antisymmetric state $\ket{a}$ can be understood as follows.
+The time evolution of the phase of the antisymmetric mode is close to constant for approximately $\tau>1.5\tau_{\sigma}$.
+This means that the excited and the antisymmetric ground states $\ket{0}$ and $\ket{a}$ are coupled by a train of small resonant pulses having nearly constant frequency, with a phase difference of $\pi$ between the adjoining pulses.
 The pulse areas of these small pulses are much less than $\pi$, thus as a result of the interaction with one pulse, a small part of a Rabi-cycle proceeds between states $\ket{0}$ and $\ket{a}$.
 After this interaction, the process is reversed because of the next pulse which has an opposite sign ($\pi$ phase-shift).
 Once this oscillation appears in the coherence $\rho_{0a}$, it affects the formation of the field $\Omega_a$, that is why the further this pulse propagates the more small pulses appear (see Fig.~\ref{fig:Omega}).

+To summarize, we found that --- along with the almost-unchanged chirped $\Omega_s$ symmetric mode --- an antisymmetric mode $\Omega_a$ appears which is linearly chirped at the beginning and has a constant frequency at the end of the pulse.